xitop/edzed/docs/simulation.rst

   Do not modify any block attributes unless explicitly permitted.

-.. attribute:: edzed.Block.circuit
+.. attribute:: Block.circuit

   The :class:`Circuit` object the block belongs to.
 Usually there is only one circuit and this value is of little interest.

-.. attribute:: edzed.Block.desc
+.. attribute:: Block.desc

   String, block's description.
 May be modified.

-.. attribute:: edzed.Block.debug
+.. attribute:: Block.debug
   :noindex:

   Boolean, see :ref:`Circuit block debug messages`.
 May be modified.

-.. attribute:: edzed.Block.name
+.. attribute:: Block.name

   String, the assigned block's name.

-.. attribute:: edzed.Block.oconnections
+.. attribute:: Block.oconnections

   Set of all blocks where the output is connected to.
+  Undefined before the circuit finalization.
+  (see :meth:`Circuit.finalize`)

-.. attribute:: edzed.Block.output
+.. attribute:: Block.output

   Block's output value, a read-only property.

   Each block has exactly one output value of any type.

-  A special :const:`edzed.UNDEF` value is assigned to newly created blocks.
+  A special :const:`UNDEF` value is assigned to newly created blocks.
-  It is an error, if :const:`edzed.UNDEF` value appears on block's output after the circuit initialization.
+  It is an error, if :const:`UNDEF` value appears on block's output after the circuit initialization.

-.. attribute:: edzed.Block.x_anyname
+.. attribute:: Block.x_anyname
-.. attribute:: edzed.Block.X_ANYNAME
+.. attribute:: Block.X_ANYNAME

   (with any arbitrary name) Reserved for application data, ignored by ``edzed``.
-  See: :class:`edzed.Block`.
+  See: :class:`Block`.

-.. data:: edzed.UNDEF
+.. data:: UNDEF

   A constant representing undefined value.
 All other output values are valid, including ``None``.